caseyg/awesome/README.md

 *   [All-Hands-AI/OpenHands](https://github.com/All-Hands-AI/OpenHands) - 🙌 OpenHands: Code Less, Make More

-*   [marimo-team/marimo](https://github.com/marimo-team/marimo) - Transform data, train models, and run SQL with marimo — feels like a next-gen reactive notebook, stored as Git-friendly Python.
+*   [marimo-team/marimo](https://github.com/marimo-team/marimo) - Transform data, train models, and run SQL with marimo — feels like a next-gen reactive notebook, stored as Git-friendly reproducible Python.
 Deploy as scripts, pipelines, endpoints, and apps.
 All from an AI-native editor (or your own).

 *   [mwouts/jupytext](https://github.com/mwouts/jupytext) - Jupyter Notebooks as Markdown Documents, Julia, Python or R scripts